What to do when your dream car has a loan on it.

 Cars purchased with unsecured loans, credit cards or cash are not under finance because the buyer has paid for the car with their own money or with a loan that they’re personally held accountable for.

-The loan is secured by the car regardless of who owns it.
 If the seller doesn’t pay back the loan, then the buyer could be in for a nasty surprise.
 To make sure you’re not taking on a debt-riddled car, you need to take some extra steps to buying a car with a clear title.

 Creating an open, honest environment is key to buying a car under finance.
-Here are some steps to take before buying a car under finance:
+Here are some steps to take before buying a car under finance

-Should I buy a car that’s financed?
+Should I buy a car that’s under financing?

-There’s nothing wrong with buying a financed car, but the responsibility is on you to ensure that the car will have a clean title when all is said and done with the sale.
+There’s nothing wrong with buying a financed car, but the responsibility is on you to make sure that the car will have a clean title when all is said and done with the sale.
 If you find the right car, don’t be put off by existing finance — just make sure everything is out in the open.

 Dealers are required to prove cars aren’t under any sort of financing, however, private sellers aren’t subject to the same regulations.

-Frequently asked question
+Frequently asked questions